danielgimenes/jythonEasierCoercion/README.md

 ## Usage

-To use jythonForcedCoersion get a `JythonObjectManager` object by calling `JythonObjectManager.getInstance()` and use the methods below for creating and converting objects.
+To use jythonEasierCoercion get a `JythonObjectManager` object by calling `JythonObjectManager.getInstance()` and use the methods below for creating and converting objects.

 ```java
 /**